dotkernel/dot-log/docs/book/v5/formatting-messages.md

 For better readability, these arrays can be serialized.
 DotLog provides String and JSON formatting.

-The formatter accepts following parameters:
+The formatter accepts the following parameters:

-* name - the formatter class (it must implement `Dot\Log\Formatter\FormatterInterface`)
+- `name`: the formatter class (it must implement `Dot\Log\Formatter\FormatterInterface`)
-* options - passed to the formatter constructor if required
+- `options`: passed to the formatter constructor if required

 The following snippet formats the message as JSON data: